IBM/platinum-demos/docs/100-digital-labor-boosting-sales-productivity-with-watsonx-orchestrate/demo-preparation.md

 <summary>Access the demo environment (IBMers)</summary>

 This demo is available on several sales demonstration and enablement tenants.
 For new watsonx Orchestrate users please request access by submitting a <a href="https://ibm.biz/OrchestrateRequestEnv" target="_blank" rel="noreferrer">request here</a>.
-You will receive an email once you have been onboarded onto a suitable tenant, but please allow 48 hours.<br/>
+You will receive an email once you have been onboarded onto a suitable tenant, but please allow 48 hours for your request to be processed.<br/>

 Users that don't require access to a sales demonstration tenant will be onboarded onto an enablement tenant.
 Enablement tenants provide short-term access (two week maximum) for enablement purposes.